I graduated from college in May 2011 with a degree in astrophysics. I will be tutoring students in math, physics, and ACT/SAT prep.

 Last, but not least, I know what it's like to struggle.
-I am not a Math and Science genius who breezed through college to get his astrophysics degree.
+I am not a math and science genius who breezed through college to get his astrophysics degree.
 I had to work very hard for my grades, especially during my freshman year.
 I can empathize with students who strain to get through their courses and am better equipped to help them because of my struggle.

 I am honored that I have been given the opportunity to work with Varsity Tutors, and I look forward to meeting and working with new students as they begin another school year.

-Princeton University - BA, Astrophysical Sciences
+Undergraduate Degree: Princeton University - Bachelor in Arts, Astrophysical Sciences

 ACT Composite: 33